-7.27 The site is located partly within Zone 3a and partly within Zone 2 Flood Risk Areas.
-The Environment Agency have not responded to date and any comments will be reported orally to the Committee.
-However, the footprint remains largely unchanged and therefore no significant flood risks are considered to arise from the construction.
+7.31 The site is located partly within Zone 3a and partly within Zone 2 Flood Risk Areas.
+The Environment Agency's comments are awaited but did not raise an objection to the previous scheme, 17/01938/FUL for nine units subject to conditions.
+The footprint remains unchanged from the previous application and therefore no significant flood risks are considered to arise from the construction.
 In terms of the safety and welfare of future occupiers, it is considered that there is safe access and egress over Staines Bridge and onto the Causeway.